Borrelia infection, Lyme Borreliosis, Tick bite disease ICD-10; A69.2

 - Chronic arthritis, most often in the knee, can also be seen at this stage (about 10%)

 The diagnosis of borrelia infection is based on typical symptoms of tick bite (see above).
 Blood sample and / or joint fluid with typical rash in borrelia antibody.
 However, these appear only after 6-XNUM weeks from being infected.
-B. burgdorferi DNA in joint fluid is detected by "polymerase chain reaction ”(PCR) and ensures the diagnosis.
+B. burgdorferi DNA in synovial fluid is detected by “polymerase chain reaction ”(PCR) and ensures the diagnosis.
 Other blood tests: CRP, sedimentation rate (ESR), CK and liver enzymes (AST, ALT) are slightly to moderate increased in some.

 - Up to 18% of healthy subjects have borrelia antibodies in blood (serum) and some also in spinal fluid, most often due to previous infection.
 This does not give symptoms and is not a treatment indication.